 Then in June, our attentions turn to what promises to be a landmark series of cantata performances in Leipzig, where John Eliot Gardiner, in his role as President of the Bach Archiv, has assembled an impressive roster of the world’s best Bach performers.
 These include Tom Koopman with his Amsterdam Baroque Orchestra & Choir, Masaaki Suzuki with the Bach Collegium Japan, and the Gaechinger Cantorey with their new director Hans-Christoph Rademan along with Bach’s own choir, the Thomaner with the Gewandhaus Orchestra under Thomaskantor Gotthold Schwarz.

 They will be joined by John Eliot Gardiner and the Monteverdi Choir to take part in the Leipzig Cantata Ring: 30 sacred cantatas, performed cyclically over the course of a single weekend, alternating between the churches of St. Thomas and St. Nicholas and arranged by the place of each cantata in the liturgical year – from the first Sunday of Advent to the 27th Sunday after Trinity Sunday.
 This same ‘Ring’ of cantatas will then travel to London’s Barbican between 15-17 June for their Bach Weekend before continuing the tour in Paris with a further series of cantata performances at the Chapelle Royale, Versailles and the Basilique de St Denis.

-The tour will conclude with a special one-off performance at the Festival Berlioz, where we will showcase four of Bach’s finest cantatas one final time at the Église Abbatiale in Saint-Antoine-l’Abbaye.
+The tour will conclude with a performance at the annual Festival Berlioz, where we will showcase four of Bach’s finest cantatas one final time at the Église Abbatiale in Saint-Antoine-l’Abbaye.